Samuela Fainu: Playing career

 Fainu started at prop in the 2021 Harold Matthews Cup winning side, including scoring a second-half try in the Grand Final win over Parramatta Eels.
 Fainu earned a promotion to Manly’s SG Ball Cup (Under 19s) team in 2022, making seven appearances for two tries, two try assists, four line-break assists, 13 offloads and 150 tackles (21.4 per game).

 Fainu pushed ahead to the Jersey Flegg Cup (Under 21s) later in the year whilst still eligible for Under 19s, playing seven games with three tries including a double on debut in round 14.
 Fainu made the NSW Under 19s squad in 2022.

 Fainu made his first grade debut from the bench in his side's 12−6 victory over the Wests Tigers at Campbelltown Stadium in round 8 of the 2023 NRL season.

 In July 2023, Fainu signed a four-year deal worth $2 million to join the Wests Tigers ahead of the 2024 NRL season.
 Fainu made his club debut for the Wests Tigers in round 2 of the 2024 NRL season against Canberra.

 Fainu played 23 games for the Wests Tigers throughout the 2024 NRL season as the club finished with the Wooden Spoon for a third consecutive year.

+Fainu played 15 games for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.